xonde/DevOps-Course-Workshop-Module-07-Learners/during_workshop_7.md

 You should amend your workflow file so that it:
 1. Builds the C# code.
 2. Runs the C# tests.
-3. Builds the typescript code.
+3. Builds the TypeScript code.
-4. Runs the linter on the typescript code.
+4. Runs the linter on the TypeScript code.
-5. Runs the typescript tests.
+5. Runs the TypeScript tests.

 ### (Stretch goal) Slack notifications
 To make sure people are aware when there are issues with the build, it can be useful to send a slack notification at the end of the workflow.